SoftUni/Programming-Basics-Book-CSharp-EN/Content/Preface/how-to-become-a-programmer/how-to-become-a-programmer.md

 * **C++** + OOP + STL + Boost + native development + databases + HTTP + other languages
 * **Swift** + MacOS + iOS + Cocoa + Cocoa Touch + XCode + HTTP + REST + other languages

 If the words above look scary and absolutely incomprehensible, then you are at the very beginning of your career and you need **many years of learning** until you reach the profession of a "software engineer".
-Do not worry, every programmer goes through one or several technology stacks and needs to study **a set of interconnected technologies**, but the bottom line is **the ability to write programming logic \(coding\)**, and the skill **to think algorithmically** \(to solve programming problems\).
+Do not worry, every programmer goes through one or several technology stacks and needs to study **a set of interconnected technologies**, but the bottom line is **the ability to write programming logic \(coding\)**, and the skill of **algorithmic thinking** \(to solve programming problems\).
 It's not possible without them!

 ## The Programming Language Doesn't Matter!